Gluten-free diet: Regulation and labels

 The term gluten-free is generally used to indicate a supposed harmless level of gluten rather than a complete absence.
 The exact level at which gluten is harmless is uncertain and controversial.
-A 2008 systematic review tentatively concluded that consumption of less than 10 mg (10 ppm) of gluten per day is unlikely to cause histological abnormalities, although it noted that few reliable studies had been done.
+A 2008 systematic review tentatively concluded that consumption of less than 10 mg of gluten per day is unlikely to cause histological abnormalities, although it noted that few reliable studies had been done.

 Regulation of the label gluten-free varies by country.
 Most countries derive key provisions of their gluten-free labelling regulations from the Codex Alimentarius international standards for food labelling as a standard relating to the labelling of products as gluten-free.
 It only applies to foods that would normally contain gluten.
 Gluten-free is defined as 20 ppm (= 20 mg/kg) or less.
 It categorizes gluten-free food as: